The Story of the Young Slave Girl of Naaman who had Courage though she lived in Captivity

 Instead of despair, she chose hope.

-Through her quiet act of faith, she became a messenger of God’s healing power that would lead Naaman to encounter the living God through the prophet Elisha.
+Through her sharing her faith, she became a messenger of God’s healing power that would lead Naaman to encounter the living God through the prophet Elisha.

 Finding Freedom in Your Story

-We may not be slaves like that young girl, but many of us know what it feels like to be captive — to fear, disappointment, regret, anxiety, or shame.
+We may not be slaves like that young girl, but many of us know what it feels like to be captive — to know fear, disappointment, regret, anxiety, shame, failure.

 Encouragement for You Today

-If you feel trapped by your circumstances, remember this young girl.
+If you feel trapped or controlled by your circumstances, remember this young girl.

 She didn’t wait for her situation to change before choosing faith.

-You can walk in freedom even while you wait for change.
+Pray daily for Gods courage and strength to walk in freedom and healing even while you wait for change.

 Prayer 🙏